roedoejet/FastSpeech2_ACL2022_reproducibility/README.md

 *This branch is for reproducing results from the ACL2022 paper*

-In order to do so, download the checkpoint that you want and put it in output/ckpt/lj_*_char_fs2 where * is the amount of training data option (15m, 30m, 1, 3, 5, 10, full).
-This repo is already set up to synthesize from the 15m checkpoint so you can use that as an example.
+To synthesize:

 ```
-python3 synthesize.py --text "hello world, how are you?
-I'm alright" --restore_step 200000 --mode single -p config/LJ_acl2022_paper/preprocess.yaml -m config/LJ_acl2022_paper/model.yaml -t config/LJ_acl2022_paper/train_15m.yaml
+python3 synthesize.py --text "hello world, how are you?" --restore_step 200000 --mode single -p config/LJ_acl2022_paper/preprocess.yaml -m config/LJ_acl2022_paper/model.yaml -t config/LJ_acl2022_paper/train_15m.yaml
 ```

-Replace the training config `-t` with any of the options (15m, train_30m, train_1, etc...).
-Like with the master branch, you will have to unzip the `hifigan/generator_universal.pth.tar.zip` file first.
+You can replace the training config `-t` with any of the options (15m, train_30m, train_1, etc...).

 This fork of ming024's implementation was used for my M.Sc.
 Speech & Language Processing dissertation, "Low Resource Speech Synthesis".
 The differences are outlined below.